maximshipko/front-end-challenge/README.md

 - [ ] Use MSW (Mock Service Worker) for api mocking
 - [ ] Add typeahead feature for search bar.
 Throttle quick typing
 - [ ] Add pagination for movie lists
 - [ ] Sequre api key.
-Create a proxy server that will hide apy key from exposing to end user.
+Create a proxy server that will hide api key from exposing to end user.
 - [ ] Fix search form submitting

 #